Foot and Ankle Specialists in Anchorage, AK

 Improve Foot & Ankle Pain Today!

-Foot & Ankle Injury Procedures
+Foot & Ankle Injury Procedures in Anchorage

 Your feet are responsible for many roles in everyday activity: supporting your bodyweight, providing leverage during movement and adjusting to varying surfaces.
 Mobility between the foot and ankle is crucial, and the foot and ankle complex is a complicated hinge joint.
 Composed of the talus of the ankle, fibula and tibia of the shin, and a number of ligaments and tendons, the health of the foot and ankle is based on how well and cohesive its anatomy is.